Securing Tomorrow’s Grid: FERC Acts on Low Impact, Virtualization, and Supply Chains

 From E-1, E-2, and E-4, several threads emerge:

-1. Rising Expectations Across the Board: Low-impact assets are subject to ever-increasing cybersecurity obligations.
+1. Rising Expectations Across the Board: Even Low Impact assets are no longer exempt from substantive cybersecurity obligations.

-2. Flexibility vs. Enforcement: Virtualization and supply chain standards rely on “objectives” and “risk-based responses,” but how Regions audit and enforce them remains uncertain.
+2. Flexibility vs. Enforcement: Virtualization and supply chain standards rely on “objectives” and “risk-based responses,” but how Regions enforce them remains uncertain.

 3. Acceleration of Modernization: These actions recognize that entities are already moving toward virtualization and complex supply chains.
-Standards must catch up quickly - and then keep up.
+Standards must catch up quickly.

-4. National Security Framing: Particularly in E-4, Commissioners explicitly tied reliability to national defense and economic security, signaling a broader policy context/influence.
+4. National Security Framing: Particularly in E-4, Commissioners explicitly tied reliability to national defense and economic security, signaling a broader policy alignment.

 Critical Takeaways